April 10, 2026

 Thoughtful, low-fuss gift ideas for the gardener in your life — from the porch-sipping morning crowd to the all-weather diggers.

 Gardeners tend to be practical.
 They already own a trowel.
 They probably own three.
-So the best gifts lean into the parts of gardening that aren't about the tools — the slow morning coffee on the porch, the sore hands at the end of a long Saturday, the fussing over a seedling that finally pushed through.
-Here are ten ideas that lean into the ritual of it.
+So the best gifts shift focus to the parts of gardening that aren't about the tools — the slow morning coffee on the porch, the sore hands at the end of a long Saturday, the fussing over a seedling that finally pushed through.
+Ten ideas that lean into the ritual of it.

 1. A really good gardening journal